SimonDosda/SimonDosda.github.io/_drafts/2021-06-23-blog-github-pages-3-content.markdown

 ## Updating our home page

-Our blog already has 3 pages:
+Our blog already has three pages:
 - `index.markdown`: the home page of our site
 - `about.markdown`: an about page that we can access from the header
 - `_post/yyyy-mm-dd-welcome-to-jekyll.markdown`: an example of a blog post

 The beauty of _Jekyll_ is that all pages are build using markdown, which is more readable than HTML and easy to reuse elsewhere.

 For instance, I often start writing my posts using [Notion](https://www.notion.so) and then export them in markdown.
 And a lot of blogging platforms, like [dev.to](https://dev.to) or [hashnode](https://hashnode.com/), use this language for their post editor.

 _Jekyll_ also creates the navigation of the website automatically, whether you are adding a static page or a blog post.

-The list of blog posts is displayed in the home page, which corresponds to the `index.markdown` file.
-If you look at the file, you will see that this one is almost empty: all the logic behind the display of the blog list is indeed hidden in the home layout.
+The home page, which corresponds to the `index.markdown` file, displays the list of blog posts by default.
+If you look at its content, you will see that this file is almost empty.
+Indeed, all the logic behind the display of the blog posts list is hidden in the home layout.

-We can update the file to custom our home page.

-For instance, we can change the title above the list of posts using the property `list_title`.
+We can update the file to custom our home page, for instance, by changing the title above the list of posts using the property `list_title`.

-Moreover, we can add some welcome message on top of our page.
+Moreover, we can add a welcome message on top of our page.
 We just need to add some content to the file, and it will be automatically placed above the post list.

-Finally, I also put a `title: ''` property as a trick to avoid _Jekyll_ using the first heading of my content as title and putting it in the header.
+Finally, I also added the property `title: ''` as a trick to avoid _Jekyll_ using the first heading of my content as title and putting it in the header.

 Here is the updated code of the file.